Yaswanth-Mitta/Samraksh/README.md

-## Feedback and Support
+## Bugs and Issues

-We appreciate your interest in the Samraksh App.
-If you encounter issues, have suggestions, or need assistance, please contact [Yawanth Mitta](mailto:samrakshh@gmail.com).
+We are aware of the bugs and issues , we will try to fix them as soon as possible.